patnatha/LIMIT/README.md

 ## FILES
 * list_jobs.sh: is a bash script to list all the jobs currently running on the scheduler for the account specified in the file and also the ones being run by the user.

-* output_dir.sh: is a bash script to code in the output directories for batch running..

 * clean_dir.sh: is a bash script to clean up all the output files from the portable batch system.

 * import_csv.R: This is an R script that loads up a function 'import_csv([input_dir])' that takes an argument of a path to a driectory.
 It returns an object indexable using '$' of tables.